 As a town with fewer than 10,000 residents, you might think Ketchikan doesn’t have any nightlife, but you’d be wrong.
 Try the Arctic Bar located at 509 Water Street on the waterfront, popular with both locals and tourists for its outdoor patio and Bloody Mary’s.
 For dinner, you can dine on fresh seafood caught by local fishermen at Alaska Fish House located at 5 Salmon Landing.
 Have a sweet tooth?
 Ketchi Candies sells truffles, fudge and caramels, located at 500 Mission St. While Ketchikan might not rival Anchorage for the quantity of food-and-drink venues, you’ll still find quality local cuisine.

 Looking for other outings or local favorites?
-Be sure to ask your employers or veteran seasonal employees where they like to spend their days off in Ketchikan.
-You’ll add many memories to your Alaska adventure.
+Try asking your employers or veteran seasonal employees where they like to spend their days off.
+You’ll be sure to add many memories to your Alaskan adventure working a summer job in Ketchikan.